MizaGBF/Rosetta-Public/readme.md

 This also means you shouldn't put more than one cog per python file.
 Adding other general purpose classes is fine, however.

+> [!TIP]
+> Check existing cogs if you need examples of more advanced behaviors.